6toma/energy-awareness-quiz/docs/agendas/meeting_notes_22032022.md

 ## Schedule
 - Have tasks divided on Wednesday
-- Meeting on Saturday evening to discuss and checkout other peoples work
+- Meeting on Saturday evening to discuss and check out other people's work
 - Have everything merged on Sunday

 ## Merge Requests general remarks